 Think about this, you could live your whole life and get everything you ever needed without ever having to leave our city limits.
 That’s right.
 It’s possible to work, live, purchase clothing, food, automobiles, furniture, electronics, phones, etc., all within St. Charles.
-Don’t believe me?
-Check out the list on the City’s website of 1750 businesses to choose from here in St. Charles and you will see what I mean.
+Don’t believe it?
+Check out the list on the City’s website of 1750 businesses to choose from here in St. Charles.

 We’ve all heard the benefits of shopping locally.
 But here’s a refresher of a few interesting facts:

 - This USA Today article lists higher property values sparked by a lively business sector, strengthened community and local job creation as some of the benefits of shopping local.

 - According to Forbes, small business is – quite frankly – big business.
 The Small Business Administrationidentified that there are more than 28.2 million businesses operating in the United States as of March 2014, with about 63% of new jobs being created from small businesses between 1993 and mid-2013.

 - Shopping local is about more than just keeping local businesses healthy.
 What’s bought in St. Charles literally stays in St. Charles.
 The sales taxes from your local purchases support our police and fire departments in keeping you safe and our public works services in paving, plowing and maintaining our streets.
 According to the research firm Civic Economics, for every $100 you spend in a local small business, $68 stays in your community.
 Even when you shop at a local branch of a national chain store, $43 remains in St. Charles.
 When you shop online, virtually no money stays local.